Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 # Limiting Cross-Tenant Private Endpoint Connections

-Customers are increasingly using private endpoints in their tenants to connect to their PaaS services privately and securely.
-Some users have the perception that the use of Private Endpoints automatically prevents any data exfiltration risks.
-However, this is an incorrect assumption and highly depends on the overall configuration of the respective scope in the tenant.
-Therefore, this paper will recommend configuration options to achieve the desired security level and meet the data leakage prevention (DLP) controls inside your Azure environment.
+Customers are increasingly using private endpoints in their tenants to connect to their Azure PaaS services privately and securely.
+Some users are not aware of the fact that Private Endpoints can connect to services across Azure AD tenants.
+For compliance and security reasons, some customers require to block cross Azure AD tenants’ connections on their Private Endpoints.
+This article describes recommended configuration options to limit or prevent cross-tenant private endpoint connections to help meet the data leakage prevention (DLP) controls inside your Azure environment.

 ## Introduction

-Private Endpoints can be used to control the traffic within a customer Azure environement using an existing network perimeter, however even using private endpoints within Azure there is still a  potential risk of data exfiltration.
-This risk arises from the fact that a rogue user could:
+Private Endpoints can be used to control the traffic within a customer’s Azure environment using an existing network perimeter, however there are scenarios where customers are required to ensure that private endpoint connections are kept within the corporate Azure AD tenant only.
+These scenarios are summarized below and arise  from the fact that a rogue admin could:

-* Scenario A: Create endpoints on the customer virtual network, which are linked to services that are hosted outside the customer environment (other subscription and/or tenant) or
+1. Scenario 1: Create private endpoints on the customer virtual network, which are linked to services that are hosted outside the customer environment (another Azure AD tenant).
-* Scenario B: Create private endpoints in other subscriptions and tenants that are linked to services that are hosted in the customer environment.
+2. Scenario 2: Create private endpoints in other Azure AD tenants that are linked to services hosted in the customers Azure AD tenant.

+These two scenarios are depicted in figure 1 below:

 ![Data exfiltration scenarios](/docs/images/CrossTenantPrivateEndpointProvisioning.png)
 For both scenarios, it is as simple as specifying the resource ID of the service and manually approving the private endpoint connection on the respective service.
 In addition, the user requires some RBAC access to execute these actions.
-This will be further specified in the sections below.
+This will be further described in the sections below.

-Solutions for these scenarios are of high interest to companies within highly regulated industries such as health care and finance who are required to enforce stricter levels of control on internal users administering their cloud service provider (CSP) environments.
+Limiting or blocking these scenarios are of high interest to companies within highly regulated industries such as health care and finance who are required to enforce stricter levels of control on internal users administering their cloud service provider (CSP) environments.

-The following sections will therefore propose options to overcome the respective scenarios mentioned above.
+The following sections on this article will describe options to prevent the provisioning of private endpoints across Azure AD tenants as explained on the respective scenarios mentioned above.

-## Scenario A: Deny Private Endpoints from other tenants and subscriptions
+## Scenario 1: Deny private endpoints linked to services in other tenants

-### Scenario
+### Description

-For the first data exfiltration scenario, a rogue user requires the following rights in the customer environment:
+For the first scenario, a rogue admin requires the following rights in a subscription in the customers Azure AD tenant:

 1. “Microsoft.Network/virtualNetworks/join/action” rights on a subnet with “privateEndpointNetworkPolicies” set to “Disabled” and
 2. “Microsoft.Network/privateEndpoints/write” access to a resource group in the customer environment.

-With these rights, the person has the possibility to create a private endpoint that is linked to a service in a separate subscription and tenant.
-The scenario is illustrated in Figure 1: Data exfiltration scenarios.
+With these rights, a rogue admin has the possibility to create a private endpoint in the customers Azure AD tenant that is linked to a service in a separate subscription and Azure AD tenant.
+The scenario is illustrated in Figure 1 (represented as connection A).

-To do so, the user first needs to setup an external tenant and subscription.
+To do so, the user first needs to setup an external Azure AD tenant and Azure subscription.
 As a next step, the private endpoint needs to be created in the customer environment, by manually specifying the resource id of the service.
-Finally, the person needs to approve the private endpoint on the linked service hosted in the external tenant to allow traffic over the connection.
+Finally, the rogue admin needs to approve the private endpoint on the linked service hosted in the external Azure AD tenant to allow traffic over the connection.

-Once the private endpoint is approved by the user, data can be exfiltrated over the corporate virtual network, in case access was granted via Azure RBAC.
+Once the private endpoint connection is approved by the rogue admin, corporate data could be copied over the corporate virtual network to an Azure service on an external Azure AD tenant (in case access was granted via Azure RBAC).

 ### Mitigation

-To ensure a scalable approach we will follow best practices and principles defined by the [Enterprise-Scale architecture by Microsoft](https://github.com/Azure/Enterprise-Scale).
-Therefore, we will focus on policies as a mean to solve the aforementioned scenario.

-Customer can use the following [policy definition](/infra/Policies/PolicyDefinitions/PrivateEndpoint/params.policyDefinition.Deny-PrivateEndpoint-PrivateLinkServiceConnections.json), to automatically deny the first data exfiltration scenario across a tenant:
+Customers can use the following Azure policy, to automatically deny the creation of a private endpoint in the corporate Azure AD tenant which is linked to Azure services hosted outside the corporate Azure AD tenant:

 ```json
 "if": {